chandradeepk1617/Data606_Chandu_Anji/FinalReport.md

 # RESULTS DISCUSSION

 Data analysis helped us understand several underlying trends in suicide attempts over the years 1985 and 2016.
 Coming to the performance of the four machine learning models - Among all the trained models, XGBoost has the highest accuracy and lowest RMSE.
 This is because XGBoost is very good in execution Speed & model performance.
-Random forest had an accuracy of 98.9%, followed by Decision Tree, Multilayer Perceptrons and K-Nearest Neighbors with 96.7, 88.7 and 77.1 % respectively.
+Random forest had an accuracy of 98.3%, followed by Decision Tree,  and K-Nearest Neighbors with 95.8, and 79.1 % respectively.

 # CONCLUSION